 Vaping doesn’t involve any combustion of tobacco

 which is the thing that produces the vast majority of the toxins.
-In fact they don’t use tobacco at all.
+In fact, they don’t use tobacco at all.

 The main difference is that with e-cigarettes nothing is set on fire.
-So when you when you smoke a cigarette you’re basically inhaling the products of combustion of dried tobacco leaf.
+So when you smoke a cigarette you’re basically inhaling the products of combustion of dried tobacco leaf.
 And it’s that that does the harm to your health.

 So most things we do in life carry a risk.
 So, for example, driving cars.
 Cars cause lots of road accidents, lots of people killed on the roads but we don’t stop people driving.

 We try to make them less harmful.
 So, harm reduction is about enabling people to continue doing that thing but to do it in a less harmful way.
 They could be using an e-cigarette to cut down the amount they smoke.

 They could be using an e-cigarette in situations where they would otherwise normally smoke or where they can’t smoke, for example, what we call temporary abstinence, or they could be using an e-cigarette instead of smoking completely so, switched totally to an e-cigarette.

 One of the things about electronic cigarettes for tobacco harm reduction is if people cut down their tobacco consumption while using an e-cigarette and e-liquid what we’ve seen from some interesting studies is that their exposure to toxins can substantially reduce.

 The first thing to note when considering the safety of e-cigarettes